Skip to main content

 2 mentions Positive Neutral Negative

 The humor in the game is characterized by clever writing that balances wit and depth, often featuring sharp roasts that elicit genuine laughter.
-While not explicitly designed to be a comedy, the narrative's blend of sadness and humor creates a uniquely engaging experience, highlighted by memorable moments like the 'shopping list' scene.
+Players appreciate the blend of sadness and hilarity, with memorable moments like the 'shopping list' adding to the comedic experience.
+Overall, the humor is not overtly slapstick but resonates well with the narrative's tone.

 • “The actual writing is really good; it's not meant to be hilarious, but it always is.
 There is just something really funny about the insane roasting going on in Ben's games (loved that part with the 'shopping list' lol).”